CyberHuman-bot/Vexi/README.md

 ## Acknowledgments

 Inspired by Omarchy and built upon the shoulders of countless open-source projects.
-Special thanks to all contributors and community members who make Vexi possible.
+Special thanks to all contributors and community members who make Vilo possible.

 “An Arch-based distro with an instantly usable Hyprland setup — no manual rice required.”
 ---

 <div align="center">

-**Built with ❤️ by the Vexi community**
+**Built with ❤️ by the Vilo community**

 </div>